 Rest Day Number One on Le Tour de France 2011!
-The day everyone is hanging out for on the whole race: riders just want a day off the mental and physical stress; staff want a moment to take a deep breath; France TV want a chance to ask their driver what exactly was he thinking turning into the break group; viewers on the other side of the world want a chance to go to bed early without worrying that they’re missing something major… It’s a well timed, well earned break for everyone!
+As it stands this is the day everyone is hanging out for on the whole race, riders just want a day off the mental and physical stress; staff want a moment to take a deep breath; France TV want a chance to ask their driver what exactly was he thinking turning into the break group; viewers on the other side of the world want a chance to go to bed early without worrying that they’re missing something major… It’s a well timed, well earned break for everyone!

 As we leave rest day one, here is how things stand;

 Alberto — has had a crash-a-thon, and has lost 1’30″³ to Andy.
 He wouldn’t be happy with how things are at the moment, but equally it is far from panic stations for the Saxomobank crew.
 He hasn’t looked blindingly dominant on the steep kicks that have been in the race thus far, but these types of hills are not where Contador comes into his own.
 We shall get a better idea of his form on Stage 12.

 The interesting thing is that with this many crashes he will have put his body under a lot of stress: the adrenaline of the fall, the panic of needing to catch up and the physical damage done will all have him reaching deeper into his reserves than he normally would.
 Cadel just ran out of legs in 2008 after a fallon or just before the Super-Besse stage in the first week caught up with him.

 Andy — hasn’t put a foot wrong really, sitting well in front of Alberto, and only 11″³ down on Cadel.
 Showed his hand on Super-Besse where he was diligent in marking Contador as closely as possible, but treated Cadel’s attack with ignore.
 Similar to Alberto, he hasn’t looked supreme on the uphills, but with the same caveat in that the short climbs thus far aren’t his bread and butter.

 In the “best of the rest” group, there has been a lot of damage.